Charlesetc/charlesetc/_posts/2016-04-17-rust-monads.markdown

-The coolest part is that this isn't built into the language &mdash; this list comprehension arises from the monadic definition of lists... and can almost work in [Rust](http://www.rust-lang.org).
+The coolest part is that this isn't built into the language &mdash; this way of comprehending lists (_list comprehensions_, if you will) arises from the monadic definition of lists... and can almost work in [Rust](http://www.rust-lang.org).

 Let's try to build the same thing in Rust and see where things fall apart!

 ## Sneak peek!

-By the end of the post, this will compile:
+An example in Rust that's analogous to Haskell's:

 ~~~rust
 let a: Vec<Vec<i32>> = perform!{